-We have the experience to advise and prepare your last will and testament as well as powers of attorneys and representation agreements.
-We have prepared thousands of wills and powers of attorneys and we are assisted our clients’ family members when their loved one becomes incapacitated or passes away.
+We have the training and experience to provide legal advice and to prepare your will, power of attorney and representation (health care) agreements.
+We have prepared thousands of wills and powers of attorneys and we have assisted our clients’ family members when their loved one becomes incapacitated or passes away.

 • Last Will and Testament